Grow Your Church or Impact Your Community?

 If life changing impact in the community is the first priority, motivation, and the driving force, church growth will often follow.

-It was probably about fifteen years ago, that I read this question for the first time.
-I don’t know who first posed it, but it’s powerful:
+It was probably about twenty years ago that I read the following question for the first time.
+I don’t know who first posed it, but it’s powerful.

 “Would your community miss you if your church no longer existed?”